yunhuijang/AI810.github.io/README.md

 ### Architecture

-Models such as ESM-2 remain constrained by the limitations of the masked language modeling (MLM) objective, which frames learning as a “fill-in-the-blank” task.
+Models such as ESM-2 remain constrained by the limitations of the masked language modeling (MLM) objective, which frames learning as a "fill-in-the-blank" task.
 This is problematic in the context of proteins, where proteins do not evolve to complete missing residues but rather fold into three-dimensional structures governed by complex structural and functional constraints.
 Therefore, the MLM objective may fail to capture the underlying biological principles that drive protein behavior.
 ESM-3 takes a substantial step forward by realigning the training objective with biological reality, which shifts from a pure language-based framework to a multi-modal generative architecture that jointly models sequence, structure, and function in a unified manner.

 #### Multi-modal MLM with consistent tokenization